-Every CPD inspector or staff member has the authority to ask any person on a job site appearing to do electrical work to provide their license information.
+Every CPD inspector or staff member has the authority to ask any person on a job site appearing to do electrical or plumbing work to provide their license information.
 Appropriate documentation can be either a physical copy of an apprenticeship registration or license card or an electronic copy along with a valid driver’s license.
 Should the person not be able to provide that evidence, the CPD inspector or staff member will take their name.

 If you have received a stop work order:

-Immediately cease all electrical work onsite and contact Denver's Building Inspections group.
+Immediately cease all electrical or plumbing work onsite and contact Denver's Building Inspections group.
 Request to speak with the Building Official to discuss the appropriate course of action moving forward as outlined in Denver Building and Fire Code Section 127.

 When conducting a license inspection, the inspector will get in contact the electrical and plumbing foreman once they arrive on-site.
 From there, they will inspect the site by walking a representative sample of the jobsite - based on the size of the job.

 What to expect based on your project size: